Water

 Rivers, Floodplains and Estuaries

-The movement of fresh surface and groundwater through the landscape sustains ecological, economic, and social values, with the ecological importance of catchments and estuaries, along with current and emerging threats, informing the identification of priorities and actions for rivers, floodplains, and estuaries.
+The movement of fresh surface and groundwaters through the landscape supports ecological, economic, and social values.
+Ecological values of catchments and estuaries, and current and emerging threats in receiving waters are used to identify Priorities and Actions for rivers, floodplains, and estuaries.

 Wetlands and other Waterbodies